keszi/csgo-trainer/README.md

 I will upload the files I'm working on to lead my plan to success.

 ## License
 This project is licensed under GPLv3.
+Please check the [license file](LICENSE) for details.